romyaboudarham/M5StickCPlus2-Workshop/README.md

 4. Select _Tools -> Port_
    - Windows?
 Chose the largest COM number
      - No COMs?
 Raise your hand for help
    - Mac OS X?
-Chose either usbmodem - you should also see _(LilyGo T-Display)_
+Chose either usbserial - you should also see _(LilyGo T-Display)_
-     - No usbmodem?
+     - No usbserial?
 Raise your hand for help
    - Linux?
 There is only one choice

 5. Should look something like this